DockBoss/Execution-API-Spec/spec/Ethereum_JSON_RPC_Spec.md

 nobody yet

 ### **Abstract:**
-This document provides an overview of what the minimum implementation standards are for the Ethereum Execution layer JSON-RPC API.
-The purpose of this documentation is twofold, firstly to give an in-depth description of how to use the API and secondly to provide information and tests allowing for easy implementation of the API.
+This document provides a detailed description of the minimum implementation of the Ethereum Execution layer JSON-RPC API.
 ### **Keywords:**
 The keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **NOT RECOMMENDED**, **MAY**, and **OPTIONAL** in this document are to be interpreted as described in [[RFC2119](http://www.ietf.org/rfc/rfc2119.txt)] when, and only when, they appear in all capitals, as shown here.